rivalscope/fastapi-full-auth-service-latest/tests/README.md

 - Admin account management
 - Inter-service token validation

+## Authentication Method

+The test suite uses standard HTTP Bearer authentication for authenticated endpoints:
+- All authenticated requests include an `Authorization` header with format: `Bearer {token}`
+- The inter-service token validation endpoints use dual authentication:
+  - `Authorization` header with the user's bearer token
+  - `X-Service-Token` header with the service token

+This approach follows industry standard authentication practices and aligns with the OpenAPI specification.

 ## Test Approach

 The test suite follows a clean and efficient testing approach: